agilebits/onepassword-utilities/convert_to_1p4/README.md

 ---

+### ● Password Agent

+Launch Password Agent, and export its database as an XML file using the `File > Print & Export` menu item.
+When the *Print & Export Wizard* dialog opens, click the **all** selector above the *Groups* listing, and click the **all** selector above the *Fields* listing.
+Under the *Output format*, select the **XML - export database** option.
+You can ignore the *Sort by* pulldown.
+Click `Next` to continue.
+When the the *Save As* dialog appears, click the `Browse` button, navigate to your Destkop, and save the file to your Desktop with the name **pm_export.xml**.
+When the export has completed, close the wizard.
+You may now quit Password Agent.

+---

 ### ● Password Depot

 Launch Password Depot.
 On the left side, select your password file's name (or the highest level folder you want to export).
 Select the `Tools` ribbon menu item, click the `Export` button, and select the `Export Wizard` item.
 Enter your Password Depot password when the dialog appears, and press `OK`.
 The *Export format* should be left as *Extensible Markup Language format (**.xml)*.
 Click the `Browse` button, navigate to your **Desktop** folder and in the *File name* area, enter the name **pm_export.xml**.
 Be sure the *Original folder* pulldown has the top-level folder you want exported (the top level is the entire contents of the password file).
 Click `Next` to complete the export and then click `Finish` to close out the wizard.
 You should now have your data exported as an XML text file by the name above on your Desktop.
 You may now quit Password Depot.